jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

 We will train our models using the [PyTorch](https://pytorch.org/) framework, a machine learning library written in Python.
-At the heart of PyTorch's data loading utility is the [`DataLoader`](https://pytorch.org/docs/stable/data.html) class, an efficient data generation scheme that leverages the full potential of your computer's Graphics Processing Unit (GPU) during the training process. `DataLoader` requires the [`Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) object to define the loaded data. `Dataset` is a map-style dataset that implements the `__getitem__()` and `__len__()` protocols, and represents a map from indices to data samples.
+At the heart of PyTorch's data loading utility is the [`DataLoader`](https://pytorch.org/docs/stable/data.html) class, an efficient data generation scheme that leverages the full potential of your computer's Graphics Processing Unit (GPU) during the training process where applicable. `DataLoader` requires the [`Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) object to define the loaded data. `Dataset` is a map-style dataset that implements the `__getitem__()` and `__len__()` protocols, and represents a map from indices to data samples.

+Append the following code block to your **project.py** file.

 <details>
 <summary>View codes</summary>